A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

 \section{Classification of the PRNGs}

 Earliest PRNGs which satisfied the properties of uniformity and independences with a relatively large period were based on linear recurrences modulo a prime number, popularly called \emph{linear congruential sequence}.
 Introduced by Lehmer \cite{harvard1951annals}, such a PRNG is named \emph{linear congruential generator} (LCG).
 Most of the existing PRNGs are variants of it.

 However, another type of linear recurrences, where the modulo operator is $2$, soon became popular due to their ease of implementation and efficiency in computer's binary arithmetic.
 These types of recurrences work mostly based on a \emph{linear feedback shift register} (LFSR).
 Introduced by Tausworthe \cite{Tausworthe}, this scheme has instigated many researchers to implement their PRNGs based on its variants.
-For example, the celebrated PRNG \emph{Marsenne Twister} \cite{Matsumoto:1998:MTE:272991.272995} is implemented using a variation of this technology.
+For example, the celebrated PRNG \emph{Mersenne Twister} \cite{Matsumoto:1998:MTE:272991.272995} is implemented using a variation of this technology.

 Another type of research on random number generators also exists, where the target is to exploit the intricate chaotic behavior originated by simple functions with local interaction to develop the random numbers.
-This research was initiated by Wolfram \cite{Wolfram85a}, where he used a cellular automaton (CA) as the source of psudo-randomness.
-Therefore, we can classify the PRNGs in three main categories -- 1) LCG based, 2) LFSR based and 3) CA based.
+This research was initiated by Wolfram \cite{Wolfram85c}, where he used a cellular automaton (CA) as the source of psudo-randomness.
+Therefore, we can classify the PRNGs in three main categories -- 1) LCG based, 2) LFSR based and 3) CAs based.